 Fiat Panda MPG & CO2

 Fiat used to offer the Panda with a thrifty 1.3-litre diesel engine, but it has been discontinued, along with the outdated 1.2-litre petrol, which was a bit of a lacklustre performer and not as economical as newer engines in rivals.
-Up to 47mpg was claimed, although fairly low CO2 emissions mean it falls into a middling Benefit-in-Kind band for company-car drivers.
+Up to 47mpg was claimed, and it produced fairly low CO2 emissions.

-Introduced in 2020, the Panda Mild Hybrid's 1.0-litre petrol engine and energy recuperation technology makes it around 30% more efficient than the 1.2-litre according to Fiat.
+Introduced in 2020, the Panda Mild Hybrid's 1.0-litre petrol engine and energy recuperation technology makes it around 30% more efficient than the previous 1.2-litre according to Fiat.
 It can return up to 57.6mpg and CO2 emissions are as low as 112g/km, making it attractive for company-car buyers in need of a cheap urban runaround.

-The standard Fiat Panda hatchback falls into insurance groups three to seven, so it won't be expensive to cover (as long as you have a reasonable driving record and claims history) and is an appealing choice for learner drivers or a first car.
+The standard Fiat Panda hatchback falls into insurance groups five to seven, so it won't be expensive to cover (as long as you have a reasonable driving record and claims history) and is an appealing choice for learner drivers or a first car.